Greek Poetry; Latin pedagogy / SLA for ancient languages

 My current scholarly activity centres on the course books I'm developing for Introductory Latin (taking a more interactive approach to learning Latin as a "real"language) and for my CLASS 291: Introduction to Scientific Terminology, intended to help students understand the influence Classics had on modern science and helping them to make sense of scientific vocabulary by teaching them the Greek and Latin roots that form so much of scientific terminology.

 My other research is part of Brill's Research Perspectives in Classical Poetry series; I will be writing the article on later Greek epic.

 In the (hopefully near!) future, I want to get back to the work on was doing on socially unacceptable behaviour in Athens and Rome -- this was inspired by recent work on modern A**holes and what that word signifies and why.
 I thought it would be interesting to see who would have been considered an "A-hole" by the ancients.

-As a Faculty Lecturer (I have "career status" but am not tenure-track), I am not able to supervise graduate students.
+As a Teaching Professor (I am a member of the Academic Teaching Staff constituency with "career status"), I am not able to supervise graduate students.
 I am, however, able to be a member of advisory committees for MA and PhD students

 I regularly teach multiple sections of our first year Latin courses (LATIN 101 and 102), and am working on material to facilitate teaching Latin in an more interactive fashion, with a greater focus on learning the language as a language, and with less of a focus on the traditional "grammar and translation" approach.
 While grammar will always (of course!) have a place in the Latin class, by shifting the focus from the overt analysis of grammar to understanding Latin as a real language, used by real people, to say real things, I hope to enhance the student experience in the classroom through exciting and engaging things to read and discuss, and in the process, revitalize our Latin program.